 Finding the right food for your cat can help keep them healthy and happy for years to come.
 However, cats can be picky eaters, so finding one they like is a serious task.

-Wet cat food is soft, wet in texture, and comes in a can.
+Wet cat food is soft, wet in texture, and comes in a can or plastic container.
 Cats often like wet food better than dry food.
-Wet food also has a higher water content, so if your cat issues with consuming water, wet food helps with hydration.
+Wet food also has a higher water content, so if your cat has issues with consuming water, wet food helps with hydration.